 - Wire Wreath Form*/Frame/Box: If you Google it you’ll find one or they have them at craft stores for less than $5.
 Let me give you a tip here; go with the smaller form.
 Whichever size you think looks right, go with the smaller one.
 Let me repeat: Go Smaller!
 Once you put the branches on it ends up being twice the size you expected.
 “Granny” and I have created some big, honking wreaths in the past.

-- Wire: I like a 24 gauge, just make sure it’s thick enough that you can pull it without it breaking but thin enough to wind easily.
+- Floral Wire 24 Gauge*: I like a 24 gauge, just make sure it’s thick enough that you can pull it without it breaking but thin enough to wind easily.
 I like the green florist wire because If I’m not careful (which I’m not usually) it will blend better.

 - Greenery: Your choice.
 I like to mix mine.
 It takes a whole lot less than you would think.
 I made a door wreath with three around 3ft long branches.
 Cut the branch ends into 6in pieces before you start.
 This makes the whole process flow faster.
 Pine, ivy, boxwood, magnolia leaves, holly, etc. all work.